Overview

 Industry

-The decrease in energy consumption in industry between 2000 and 2021 was mainly due to "Other branches" (which includes a sizable food industry).
-There was a large relative decrease in energy consumption in the paper and pulp, non-metallic minerals and non-ferrous metals industry.
+The decrease in energy consumption in industry between 2000 and 2022 as shown in Figure 20 was mainly due to a reduction of 1.5 Mtoe in "Other branches" (which includes a sizable food industry).
+The second largest reduction, of 0.6 Mtoe occurred in the chemical industry.

 Source: ODYSSEE